thedude0606/manusoptions/DECISIONS.md

    - Rationale: Prevents duplicate callback output errors while maintaining clean, maintainable code structure
 3. **Layout-Callback Consistency**
    - Ensured all callback Output references have corresponding components in the layout
-   - Added missing 'market-direction-text' component to dashboard_app_updated_fixed.py layout
+   - Added missing market direction components ('market-direction-text', 'bullish-score', 'bearish-score', 'market-signals') to dashboard_app_updated_fixed.py layout
-   - Maintained alignment between recommendation_tab.py callbacks and main layout structure
+   - Implemented comprehensive fix to maintain alignment between recommendation_tab.py callbacks and main layout structure
+   - Mirrored the component structure from recommendation_tab.py in the main layout to ensure consistency
-   - Rationale: Prevents "nonexistent object" errors in Dash callbacks and ensures proper component rendering
+   - Rationale: Prevents "nonexistent object" errors in Dash callbacks, ensures proper component rendering, and provides a more maintainable codebase by reducing the likelihood of similar errors in the future

 ## Recommendation Generation Functionality
 ### Architecture Decisions